Anikd832/Interview/README.md

 		This will create the necessary database tables and insert initial data.

-	3. Navigate to the project directory and run the following command to start the development server: php artisan serve
+	3.Run the following command to start the development server: php artisan serve

 Open your browser and visit the provided URL (e.g., http://127.0.0.1:8000) to access the login page.